collapsed-stacks/startups/questions/11881/is-there-a-catalog-of-ideas-for-software-startups-where-people-vote-for-them.md

 - tagged: `website`, `software`, `idea`
 - score: 4

-<p>Is there something like waiting list for ideas of software startups where people could vote for them.
-In this way, ideas are validated by future customers.</p>
+Is there something like waiting list for ideas of software startups where people could vote for them.
+In this way, ideas are validated by future customers.

-<p><strong>UPD:</strong>
+**UPD:**
 I am interested in ProductHunt-like platform.
-Kickstarter and Indiegogo require lots of preparation and very detailed project description where you already know how you will implement it.</p>
+Kickstarter and Indiegogo require lots of preparation and very detailed project description where you already know how you will implement it.

 ## Answer 12085